mistval/node-fetch-cache/README.md

 ### Control what's cached

+By default `node-fetch-cache` caches all responses, regardless of the status code or any other characteristics.

 There are two main ways to control what is cached.

 By `create()`ing a custom fetch instance: